Skip to Main Content

 Open textbooks on information literarcy

 Caulfield, Mike.
-Web Literacy for Student Face-Checkers
+Web Literacy for Student Fact-Checkers

 Checkology.
 "Checkology is a free e-learning platform with engaging, authoritative lessons on subjects like news media bias, misinformation, conspiratorial thinking and more" (Not a textbook :) )